 Rivian’s second model is an electric SUV dubbed the R1S.
 It’s a large-format SUV that can comfortably seat up to seven passengers and their gear.
 It, too, gets roughly 300 miles of driving range on a single charge and can accelerate from 0-to-60 mph as quick as three seconds.
 It has all-wheel-drive capability and is outfitted with the same interior fittings as the R1T: vegan leather interior, all-glass panoramic roof, and a custom enhanced sound system.

-Rivian went public in a highly-anticipated and briefly super-successful initial public offering (and that’s a valuation that I think is an absolute steal for this stock.) last year.
+Rivian went public in a highly anticipated and briefly super-successful initial public offering (IPO) in 2021.
 The stock has since struggled after a brief hot run.
-Today, the company is worth $32 billion –
+Today, the company is worth about $13.6 billion.
+And I think that valuation is an absolute steal for this stock.

 The Long-Term Bull Thesis on Rivian Stock